yolio/freeCodeCamp/guide/english/redux/redux-middleware/index.md

 title: Redux Middleware
 ---
  ## Introduction
- In this guide it will be presented to the reader the basic concept of Redux Middleware.
+ In this guide the basic concept of Redux Middleware will be presented to the reader .
- If the reader is already experienced with [node.js] and it's server side libraries like [Express] or [Koa], it should by now be familiar with the concept of middleware.
+ If the reader is already experienced with [node.js] and its server side libraries like [Express] or [Koa], they should by now be familiar with the concept of middleware.
- Either in any of the above libraries, middleware is a piece of code that resides between the framework's incoming request and the response sent.
+ In any of the above libraries, middleware is a piece of code that resides between the framework's incoming request and the response sent.

- For example some third party middlewares that can be applied to both these frameworks are :
+ For example, some third party middleware that can be applied to both these frameworks are :
  * [Helmet] - For some measure of security to applications
  * [Wiston] - For logging purposes
  * [Compression] - For compression of HTTP responses